 Known for its use of functional reinforced concrete and steel, modular elements, and utilitarian feel, Brutalist architecture was primarily used for institutional buildings.
 They were also used for important residential buildings in order to rationally address the critical need for housing.
-Imposing and geometric, Brutalist buildings have a graphic quality that is part of what makes them so appealing today.
+Imposing and geometric, Brutalist buildings have a distinct graphic quality that is part of what makes them so appealing today.
 But why is brutalism called brutalism, is it because of its “brutal” and rough appearance?
-The word Brutalism doesn't come from the architecture's fortress-like stature, but from the material it is made of.
+The word Brutalism doesn't come from its harsh aesthetic, but from the material it is made of.
 Béton brut is a French term that translates literally to “raw concrete” and is also used to describe the iconic aesthetic known as Brutalist architecture.

 The Origins of Brutalism

-Swiss-French architect Le Corbusier‘s love of concrete translated into a building that many consider the birth of Brutalism.
+Some believe that Swiss-French architect Le Corbusier‘s love of concrete may have started Brutalism.
 The Unité d'Habitation in Marseilles, France was his first project in 10 years, World War II having interrupted his practice.
 Completed in 1952 and created as housing for the working class, Le Corbusier's design called for a giant reinforced concrete framework fit with modular apartments.
 The mammoth complex, which could house up to 1,600 people, was largely devoid of decorative elements and laid the framework for future Brutalist projects.

-The word Brutalism in relation to architecture was first coined by a Swedish architect, Hans Asplund, to describe a square brick home called the Villa Göth in 1949.
+The word “Brutalism” in relation to architecture was first coined by a Swedish architect, Hans Asplund, to describe a square brick home called the Villa Göth in 1949.
 Brutalism officially started around this time period and quickly spread.
 The trend was picked up by English architects where the style was further honed by Alison and Peter Smithson.
 Together they are particularly known for East London's Robin Hood Gardens council housing complex.
 Completed in 1972, it was built from precast concrete slabs and though built with the Smithsons' ideals for ideal living, it never quite lived up to its goals.
 In 2017 the eastern block was demolished as part of a refurbishment plan.
 But to show how far Brutalism has come, the Victoria & Albert Museum acquired three stories of the demolished building.